igemsoftware/Vanderbilt_2014/docs/dardiff_format.md

 dardiff_format
 ==============
-* description of the heuristic algorithm used to delimit and compress DNA/cDNA files for use by a VCS (version control system)
+* discussion of the development of the heuristic algorithm used to delimit and compress DNA/cDNA files for use by a VCS (version control system)
 * called dardiff because it's short for 'darwin diff' and 'windiff' was already taken
 # create VCS-formatted file (VCSFMT)